Plums (Aloo Bukhara): Uses, Benefits, Side Effects and More!

 Plum contains polyphenols and bioactive compounds, which play an important role in the regulation of energy in obese people, increase intake of food and enhance insulin-like and heart-protective effects.
 Plum juice contains low calories, which may contribute to a significant reduction in body weight.6

 In a preclinical study, the consumption of plum juice was useful for the loss of body weight.
-The low calories in plum juice and higher content of polyphenols also help to reduce body weight.
+The low calories in plum juice and higher content of polyphenols also help to reduce body weight.6

-Though there are studies that show the benefits of beetroot juice in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of benefits of beetroot juice on human health.
+Though there are studies that show the benefits of beetroot juice in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of the benefits of beetroot juice on human health.

 Plums are a real blessing when it comes to cognitive health.
 They contain compounds that have been shown to have anti-inflammatory and antioxidant effects, which can protect brain cells from damage and improve cognitive function.